Nursing Home Choking – Holding Nursing Homes Liable When They Are Negligent

 In fact, research has found that nearly 40 percent of nursing home residents have some difficulty swallowing.1 Even sleeping can result in choking trauma if the bed is poorly constructed.
 Bed-rail gaps can trap the resident’s head and prevent breathing.

-As an Ohio nursing home choking lawyer, I and my firm represent clients and their families in cases of a choking injury or death in a nursing home that resulted from nursing home negligence.
+As an Ohio nursing home neglect attorney, I and my firm represent clients and their families in cases of nursing home choking injuries or death in a nursing home that resulted from nursing home negligence.
 In many cases, choking is the result of a nursing home failing to properly assess a resident, or in the failure to properly implement protocols (such as a liquid diet or the elimination of bed rail gaps) to prevent the resident from choking.

 Please Call Me for a Free Consultation and to Learn How I Can Help